Home » Is Parrot Poop Supposed To Smell Bad?

 • Undiagnosed medical issues.

-Regularly assessing a parrot’s feces is a highly effective way to evaluate a pet’s health.
+Regularly assessing a parrot’s feces is among the best way to evaluate its health.